 In some ways I feel like this photoblog has outlived its initial use (scared of words; photos seemed opaque enough) Even as a “photographer” or “artist”, images never felt enough, and while visuals are lovely they will never suffice.
 And there’s a lot of residue here: I made this in the midst of some severe soul-searching-crashing-self-annihilation bullshit.
 I also just want to write in a clean space.

-I might photographically migrate over here when I get back into photography.
+I might photographically migrate over here later.
 Photos remind me of how much I love my life, even when I feel like I don’t.
 They capture moments, phrases, emotions, temperatures, memories, fragments–there’s something so exceedingly personal about photographs, a kind of visual intimacy.

 Jiang Yin is beautiful (and for a million reasons).